quicwg/base-drafts/draft-ietf-quic-transport.md

 See {{iana-error-codes}} for details of registering new error codes.

 In defining these error codes, several principles are applied.
-Error conditions that might require specific action on the part of a recipient are giving unique codes.
+Error conditions that might require specific action on the part of a recipient are given unique codes.
 Errors that represent common conditions are given specific codes.
 Absent either of these conditions, error codes are used to identify a general function of the stack, like flow control or transport parameter handling.